Hiking & Scenery

 New Hampshire’s Grand North is home to invigorating hikes or more leisurely tramps among the fabled

-hills, peaks and valleys of the Presidential Range of the White Mountains, as well as dozens of other mountain peaks that dot the Granite State’s storied Grand North.
+hills, peaks and valleys of the Presidential Range of the White Mountains, as well as dozens of other mountain peaks that dot the Granite State’s northern region.
 There are hikes to suit every age and ability, from toddlers to nonagenarians, from the individual who wants to spend a few hours strolling along a mountain path to the more serious hiker who’d like to bag several of the 4,000-footers.

 The Appalachian Mountain Club offers advice aplenty for hikers in the White Mountains.
 Check in at the AMC’s Joe Dodge Lodge in Pinkham Notch or the Highland Center in Crawford Notch for hiking tips, maps, and weather and trail conditions.
 And don’t forget to pick up a copy of the AMC’s White Mountain Guide, a comprehensive read for anyone who is planning to hike the Whites.
 Experience the legendary AMC hut hospitality by spending the night in one of the high mountain huts.
 Huts include Carter, Mizpah, Zealand, Lakes of the Clouds and Madison.